bdimitrovski/auth0-client-rules/README.md

 Contributions
 --------------

-Feel free to fork the repo and create PR with improvements. g
+Feel free to fork the repo and create PR with improvements.